micro-os-plus/utils-lists-xpack/README.md

 - `src/lists.cpp`

 #### Preprocessor definitions

+There are several preprocessor definitions used to configure the build.

 - `MICRO_OS_PLUS_INCLUDE_CONFIG_H` - to include `<micro-os-plus/config.h>`
 - `MICRO_OS_PLUS_TRACE_UTILS_LISTS` - to trace some calls, like `clear()`,